 After moving to the Kent area for Matthew’s job, they noticed that there was a lack of a wrestling scene in and around the area.
 After a while, The Huntley’s decided to create and run their own promotion.
-First branded as PitBull Pro Wrestling it has gone through a few name changes (4FW South East, South East Wrestling) before settling with the SEPW brand.
+First branded as PitBull Pro Wrestling it has gone through a few name changes.
+They included 4FW South East, and South East Wrestling before settling with the SEPW brand.

 SEPW runs the majority of its shows from a town close to Folkestone called Hawkinge, at their local community center.
 Regularly drawing crowds of over 100+ people and providing them with the best wrestling action around.
-Running at least 5 shows a year – most recently a lot lot more – drew the crowds in from miles around, all desperate to see some good old fashioned family wrestling action.
+Running at least 5 shows a year – most recently a lot more – drew the crowds in from miles around, all desperate to see some good old fashioned family wrestling action.

 A few years into the promotions run, many of the loyal SEPW fans began to ask how to train as a wrestler, where the nearest wrestling school is, how hard is it to make it?

-And in May 2016, after gauging local interest, Matthew and Amy took the plunge and founded the SEW – later renamed SEPW – Academy.
+And in May 2016, after gauging local interest, Matthew and Amy took the plunge.
+They founded the SEW – later renamed SEPW – Academy.
 A local wrestling school to help train the wrestling hungry public and fans of the promotion.
 The lessons were also held at the home of the shows, Hawkinge Community Centre.
 Word spread like wildfire and many young aspiring (or in my case old) wrestlers soon joined and trained every Sunday.